Mother: E. Isobel Hawking

 December 2012 -

 and is awarded $3 million for his theory on black holes emitting energy.

 September 10, 2013 - Hawking publishes "My Brief History," a biography that looks at his life and the development of his intellect.

-June 5, 2014 - "George and the Unbreakable Code" the fourth installment in the children's sci-fi novel series by Lucy and Stephen Hawking, is published.
+June 5, 2014 - "George and the Unbreakable Code" the fourth installment in a series of children's books written with daughter Lucy, is published.